-We compare inward and outward sequential procedures, again considering the four scenarios visualized in Fig.~\ref{fig:cases}.
-We use: (i) outward tests with MS, MRS, SS, and SRS test statistics; (ii) the inward procedure with only the MRS test statistic that is necessary to avoid masking and swamping; (iii) the mixture model~\eqref{eq:mix}; and (iv) the SRS block test, given the correct number of outliers.
+Here, inward and outward sequential procedures are compared, along with the mixture test.
+Again the four outlier scenarios visualized in Fig.~\ref{fig:cases} are considered.
+The tests used are: (i) the outward test with MS, MRS, SS, and SRS statistics; (ii) the inward test with only the MRS statistic, which is necessary to avoid masking and swamping; (iii) the mixture model~\eqref{eq:Mix}; and (iv) the SRS block test, given the correct number of outliers.
 This last option, which was the best performing block test in Fig.~\ref{fig:PowerTest}, provides a benchmark.

-The dfs for the test statistics were simulated with 50,000 samples from the null model.
-All tests are done with a level of 0.1.
-For the outward test, the marginal tests need to have their level $b$ lowered to obtain the overall level of $a=0.1$.
-For each test, this was done by applying the test on 10,000 independent samples generated from the null, for multiple values of $b$, and selecting $b$ such that $a(b)=0.1\pm0.005$.
+The distribution functions for the test statistics were simulated with 50'000 samples from the null model.
+All tests were done with a level of 0.1.
+For the outward test, the level of the marginal tests $b$ was lowered to obtain the overall level of $a=0.1$.
+For each test, this was done by applying the test on 10'000 independent samples generated from the null, for multiple values of $b$, and selecting $b$ such that $a(b)=0.1\pm0.005$.
 The resultant marginal levels are in Table~\ref{tab:blevels}.
-Note how large of an adjusment is needed in the outward test, whereas in the inward test there is no adjustment: $b^{\text{Inward}}=a=0.1$.
+Note how large of an adjustment is needed in the outward test, whereas in the inward test there is no adjustment: $b^{\text{Inward}}=a=0.1$.

-The results, for slightly different specifications of the four cases, and in order of decreasing sample size, are in Tables~\ref{tab:SeqSim50}, \ref{tab:SeqSim30}, and \ref{tab:SeqSim15}.